stuartlangridge/canute/README.md

 Like Albert or Mutate or a bunch of other things.
 Does no indexing or anything itself; instead, Canute relies on plugins.
 A plugin can be written in any language.
 When one presses the Canute hotkey (`Ctrl`-`Alt`-`M`), the Canute search box pops up.
 Entering a search runs all the plugins and shows the top 8 results.

+You want canute2.py.
+The old Gtk version is canute.py.

 ## Plugins

 A plugin is an executable file, which lives in the `plugins` folder.
 To do a search, it is started as `pluginname --query "the query"` and is expected to print to stdout JSON which looks like